Provides CDs, DVDs, and music merchandise to stores whose main business is not music industry related.

 - Get a job as a clerk in a department store and move up from there.

-- Call the distribution department of a major record company (buy a record business contacts list) to find out names and addresses of Rack Jobbers in your area.
+- Call the distribution department of a major record company to find out names and addresses of Rack Jobbers in your area.
 Then, send them your résumé and cover letter, and try to arrange an interview.